 In 1981 he moved to Los Angeles.
 In California he worked with the Los Angeles Actors' Theatre and, in 1990, founded the Malibu Stage Company, where he served as artistic director for 12 years.
 As was his tendency, he christened the new company with a production of a play of his own, Stage Fright.

+He was free in his many adaptations of the classics, particularly Shakespeare, which he felt was artistically up for grabs.
+His rather grandly titled book "The Marowitz Shakespeare" was an anthology of seven of his adaptations of The Bard's works.
 "In the late 60s, through the work of people like William Burroughs and Brion Gysin, there was a strong movement towards cut-ups and collage," he said in a 2009 interview.
 "It drew me, and many other playwrights and directors, into its net.
 I became interested in disassembling classics – mainly the plays of Shakespeare – to see if in reassembling them one could convey dramatic nuances that added to those already contained in the original work."

 He was critical, however, of other directors' liberal takes on the canon.
 "What I dislike in the theatre is the idiotic attempt to impose alien contemporary ideas onto the works of William Shakespeare," he said, "in order to make them more ‘topical’ but which serve only to dilute the original work...Placing Richard III in Nazi Germany, for example, bastardizes Shakespeare’s original work."